Alphabet’s Sidewalk Labs will build new smart city development in Toronto | Fast Company

 “We are thrilled to announce Sidewalk Toronto, our joint effort with WaterfrontToronto to create a new kind of neighborhood mixing people-centered urban design with cutting-edge technology,” Sidewalk Labs said in a statement.

 On Tuesday, project leaders, city officials, and Canadian prime minister Justin Trudeau got together for a press event to kick off the project.
-Alphabet executive chairman Eric Schmidt, Sidewalk CEO Dan Doctoroff, and Waterfront Toronto CEO Will Fleissig also spoke.
+Alphabet executive chairman Eric Schmidt; Sidewalk CEO Dan Doctoroff; and Waterfront Toronto CEO Will Fleissig also spoke.

 “We have an opportunity to fundamentally change what urban life can be,” said Doctoroff.